Stacey and Jack wedding at Audrey's Farmhouse

 The greenhouse holds heat in summer.
 Plan for it.
 By late afternoon in July and August, the doors will likely be open.
 Tell your florist, especially if they're using anything that wilts in warmth.
 The HVAC helps, but glass walls and summer sun are a combination that wins eventually.
 This isn't a problem for winter weddings, where the greenhouse is one of the most comfortable indoor venues I shoot.

 Understand the pricing structure before you commit.
 The site fee, per-person catering minimum, service charges, and tax add up.
 This is a premium venue and the total investment reflects that.
-But the inclusions are real: tables, chairs, dishware, glassware, linens, bar staff.
+But the inclusions are real: tables, chairs, dishware, glassware, dinner napkins, bar staff.
 You're not renting those separately.
 Compare the all-in cost, not just the site fee.

 Good to Know

-Audrey's Farmhouse — FAQs.
+The Greenhouses at Audrey's Farmhouse — FAQs.

-How many guests can Audrey's Farmhouse accommodate?
+How many guests can The Greenhouses accommodate?

-Does Audrey's Farmhouse have on-site accommodations?
+Does The Greenhouses have on-site accommodations?

-Audrey's Farmhouse works year-round because the greenhouse is climate-controlled.
+The Greenhouses works year-round because the greenhouse is climate-controlled.
 Summer weddings (June through September) offer the longest light and full use of outdoor spaces, but the greenhouse gets warm.
 Fall brings foliage and cooler temperatures.
 Winter weddings in the greenhouse are actually some of the best I've shot here.
 The glass walls let in winter light, the space stays warm, and the stripped-down landscape outside gives the images a clean look.
 Offseason rates may apply for winter dates.

-Does Audrey's Farmhouse handle catering in-house?
+Does The Greenhouses handle catering in-house?

 From the Journal

-Planning reading for Audrey's Farmhouse.
+Planning reading for The Greenhouses at Audrey's Farmhouse.

 Your date

-Photographing a wedding at Audrey's Farmhouse?
+Photographing a wedding at The Greenhouses at Audrey's Farmhouse?

 I know the light, the timeline, and the quiet corners of this venue.
 Text 845-335-8688 for fastest response — Joshua replies personally.